 There is a good chance that the benefits of cycling exceed any list of advantages you have running through your mind.
-There are so many, we have had to group them into separate categories.
-The list of benefits of cycling is long, so let’s make an order here, and group them in categories:
+There are so many, that we have had to group them into separate categories.
+The list of benefits of cycling is long, so let’s make an order here, and group them into categories:

 Health Benefits Of Cycling

 One of the main benefits of cycling that most are aware of is that the activity offers a fun and easy way to burn calories.

 Remember when you were young and did not have to think twice about what you ate?
 Well, as you know, the food we eat has a more noticeable impact as we get older.
 We know that we need to exercise for optimal health.
 Cycling makes it easy.

 In fact, many experts have proven the benefits of cycling on weight control and long-term health.
 This article has more information on this topic you may be interested in.